Woltvint/uu-secret-manager/README.md

 - Automatically places secrets file in git repository root
 - List all stored secrets
 - Export secrets to CSV for backup or migration
+- Import secrets from CSV to recreate vault with different password
 - Add new secrets with UUID-based or custom-named placeholders
 - Modify existing secrets by their custom name
 - Delete secrets by their custom name or UUID